ricomariani/CG-SQL-author/docs/user_guide/03_expressions_fundamentals.md

 exists(select id from with_sensitive where sens = 1)
 ```

-In general: if the predicate of a `WHERE` or `HAVING` clause is sensitive then
+In general, if the predicate of a WHERE or HAVING clause is sensitive, then all
-all columns in the result become sensitive.
+columns in the result become sensitive.

-Similarly when performing joins, if the column specified in the `USING` clause
+Similarly, when performing joins, if the column specified in the USING clause is
-is sensitive or the predicate of the `ON` clause is sensitive then the result of
+sensitive or the predicate of the ON clause is sensitive, then the result of the
-the join is considered to be all sensitive columns (even if the columns were not
+join is considered to be all sensitive columns, even if the columns were not
-sensitive in the schema).
+sensitive in the schema.

-Likewise a sensitive expression in `LIMIT` or `OFFSET` will result in 100%
+Likewise, a sensitive expression in LIMIT or OFFSET will result in 100%
-sensitive columns as these can be used in a `WHERE`-ish way.
-There is no
+sensitive columns, as these can be used in a WHERE-ish way.
-reasonable defense against using `LIMIT` and testing for the presence or absence
-of a row as a way to wash away sensitivity so that is a weakness, but the rules
-that are present are likely to be very helpful.

 ```sql
 -- join with ON